Delicious in Dungeon: Manga

 Volume 1 reached the 11th place on the weekly Oricon manga charts and it was the 87th best-selling manga volume in Japan from November 17, 2014, to May 17, 2015, with 315,298 copies sold.
 By August 2015, it had sold 381,614 copies.
 Volume 2 reached the third place on the charts, and by September 2015, it had sold 362,906 copies.
 By August 2017, the first four volumes had over 2 million copies in print.
 By October 2023, the manga had over 10 million copies in circulation; after its anime adaptation premiere, the number of copies in circulation increased in half a year to 14 million by March 2024 (including digital copies).

 The manga was chosen as the 13th best manga of 2015 in the Book of the Year manga ranking of Da Vinci magazine.
 The 2016 edition of the Kono Manga ga Sugoi! guidebook ranked the series at number one on its list of top 20 manga for male readers.
-The manga was nominated for the 9th to 12th Manga Taishō Award from 2016 to 2019.
+The manga was nominated for the 9th to 12th Manga Taishō from 2016 to 2019.
 A panel at San Diego Comic-Con 2018 highlighted it as one of the "Best Continuing Series for Kids/Teens".
 It was also ranked second on Amazon Japan's Best-Selling Kindle Book Rankings for 2018.
 In 2024, the manga won the 55th Seiun Award's Best Comic award.
 It also won the Japan Society and Anime NYC's first American Manga Awards in the Best Continuing Manga Series category in 2024.
 It won the Harvey Awards in the Best Manga category in the same year.

 Anime

-On the review aggregator website Rotten Tomatoes, 100% of six critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 100% of seven critics' reviews are positive.
 In the Anime Corner awards of Winter 2024, the anime won Best Adventure and Best Comedy, based on 62,120 votes.
 At the 9th Crunchyroll Anime Awards in 2025, the series received 16 nominations including Anime of the Year, but failed to win any awards; it was the current record for an anime series in a single edition to receive the "most losses without a single win" in Crunchyroll history.
 This outcome led to speculation about a potential bias against non-Crunchyroll platforms, with many fans questioning whether the series was deliberately overlooked.